choonkeat/elm-aws/README.md

     , query = []
     , stringBody = stringBody
     , resolver = httpResolver
-    , timeout = httpTimeout
+    , service = AWS.ServiceDynamoDB
     }

--- If AWS.signRequest is successful, return a Task
+-- If AWS.signRequest is successful, give it to Http.task

 httpTask =